greg-raven/Impeachment-Chronicles/_posts/2022-07-26-in-private-cassidy-hutchinson-joked-about-riot-called-j6-committee-phony-praised-trump-before-changing-story.md

 When another friend joked that Cheney was portraying her as John Dean, she replied, "It's honestly nauseating."

 Hutchinson claimed CNN's Jim Acosta contacted her and said to her, "Thank you for your bravery and courage.
 We and the American people look forward to learning more from your testimony."
 Hutchinson said she had "about twenty snarky responses typed to respond back but just let it go ...
-Like stop WARPING everything you [f------] [j---–] ... and also I couldn't give less of a [f---] what cnn thinks of me.
+Like stop WARPING everything you [f---] [j---] ... and also I couldn't give less of a [f---] what cnn thinks of me.
 Truly."

 Within weeks, Hutchinson would be basking in the glow of effusive praise from Acosta and other partisans at CNN, many of whom described her as more important than CNN contributor John Dean.